 - Reuven Cohen, Yuval Dagan and Gabi Nakibly.
 Procative rerouting in network overlays.
 Suggests a rerouting algorithm for computer networks.
 Link

-Role: delivering tutorials, creating and checking homework assignments and exams.
+Role: delivering tutorials, making and checking homework assignments and exams.

 - Introduction to Machine Learning (winter semester 14/15)